tdavis6/dailySummaryEmail/README.md

 - SMTP_PASSWORD: The password of the sending account on the SMTP server (required)
 - SMTP_HOST: The host of the SMTP server (e.g. smtp.gmail.com) (required)
 - SMTP_PORT: The port of the SMTP server (defaults to 465 for SSL) (optional)
-- WEBCAL_LINKS: Links for webcal calendars of which the events should appear in the email.
+- WEBCAL_LINKS: Link(s) for webcal or ics calendars of which the events should appear in the email.
 Use one string, seperated by commas. ('url1,url2,url3')
 - TIMEZONE: The timezone that the user lives in.
 This will be used for the times in the emails.
 Refer to [pytz package documentation](https://pypi.org/project/pytz/) for timezones. (required)
 - HOUR: The hour to send the email.
 Do not include a leading zero (6, not 06).
 (Defaults to the time when the container started.) (optional)